General Liability Insurance: Everything You Should Know

-Although there are a variety of commercial general liability coverage forms, the most common is the “CG0001 - Commercial General Liability Coverage Form.”
-Today we will review this form and explain how most insurance policies are put together.
+Although there are a variety of commercial general liability coverage forms, the one you’ll most frequently see is the “Commercial General Liability Coverage Form.”
+That’s why today we will review this form and explain how most insurance policies are put together.

 From slip and falls to certain class-action lawsuits, commercial general liability is a critical component for your business protection.
 Whether you are looking for high-risk public liability insurance or just a policy to protect your company, there is relevant coverage for every business.

 A CGL policy is a necessity for a customer-facing business.
 Of course, you never set out intending to harm a customer, but accidents happen.
 If your actions lead to a customer being injured, your CGL policy will cover you.

 A CGL policy will also cover premises liability, which covers incidents that occur on your owned or leased property.
 If a customer comes into your store and slips and falls, that is a premises liability claim.
 This would be covered under the CGL policy.

 If your business does any advertising, you can easily find yourself in a lawsuit for libel or slander.
 These claims can arise out of something as simple as “We’re the best in town” or “The competition can’t compare” in an ad for your business.
 While these seem small and unlikely to result in a lawsuit, they very well could lead to a claim.
 The CGL policy would cover these claims under the business advertising portion.

 Having employees can open you up to many different types of claims.
 Apart from workers compensation coverage, which is under a different policy, you will need to protect your business from your employees’ actions.
 If, for example, the actions of one of your employees leads to physical damage to another person’s property, or even physical injury to another individual, your CGL policy will cover you and your business, preventing you from being on the hook for your employee’s actions.

 You Have Large Equipment